petervanderdoes/AVH-Extended-Categories/readme.txt

 Tested up to: 2.8
 Stable tag: 2.2

 The AVH Extended Categories Widget gives you two widgets for displaying categories.
-One is a replacement of the default category widget to allow for greater customization.
-The second is a Top Categories widget.

 == Description ==

 The AVH Extended Categories Widget gives you two widgets for displaying categories.